SUSE/hanadb_exporter/README.md

 ```

+## Running the exporter

-2. Start the exporter by running the following command:
+Start the exporter by running the following command:
 ```
 hanadb_exporter -c config.json -m metrics.json
 # Or
 python3 hanadb_exporter/main.py -c config.json -m metrics.json
 ```

-## Running as a daemon
+### Running as a daemon
 The hanadb_exporter can be executed using `systemd`.
 For that, the best option is to install the
 project using a rpm package.
 This can be done following the next steps (this example is for tumbleweed):